Dental Bridges Lexington, KY

 How many teeth can a bridge replace?

 A traditional bridge can typically replace one to three missing teeth in a row.
-An implant-supported bridge can sometimes replace up to six or more teeth, depending on the location and the number of implants placed.
+An implant-supported bridge can sometimes replace 6 or more teeth, depending on the location and the number of implants placed.

 What happens if a bridge breaks or comes loose?